plebnyan/plebnyan.github.io/README.md

 -Played a pivotal role in conducting crucial ad-hoc analytic projects to support internal decision-making, including a comprehensive feasibility study for the deployment of a new feature in the KBZPay app.

 -Fostered effective collaboration with an external data engineering team to ensure seamless data alignment across different departments, promoting better data integration and accuracy.

+**Data Analyst @ Million Mart Group**
+-Extract and transform sales data from POS and ERP databases to analyze KPIs and metrics with Power BI and dashboards

+-Create daily, weekly, and monthly reports on sales trends and customer buying behavior.

+-Perform analysis on competitors' prices across the country to give useful insight to procurment department

+-Measure ongoing promotions performance with KPI and metrics

+-Generate sales forecasting reports for 30 retail outlets.

+-Perform complex SQL query to provide data requests from internal department or external vendors